6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 Timing For Your Labrador

-When considering neutering or spaying your Labrador, timing is crucial.
+Timing is crucial when considering neutering or spaying your Labrador.
 Sexual maturity in this breed can occur as early as seven months or as late as 22 months.
-Before deciding, reviewing the pros and cons of neutering with the breeder and veterinarian is important.
+Before deciding, it is important to review the pros and cons of neutering with the breeder and veterinarian.

 Labrador Retrievers should also have shorter leash walks until they are six months old.
 This allows their bodies to develop properly without putting too much strain on their joints.